paysera/swift-style-guide/README.markdown

 let swift = "not a scripting language";
 ```

-**NOTE**: Swift is very different from JavaScript, where omitting semicolons is [generally considered unsafe](http://stackoverflow.com/questions/444080/do-you-recommend-using-semicolons-after-every-statement-in-javascript)

 ## Parentheses

 Parentheses around conditionals are not required and should be omitted.